Ma-th1ago/41934-Advanced-BIM/Assignment 5/Reflection.md

 Lucas Malthe Mikkelsen

-In this final assignment, you will use the peer feedback from your tutorials to write a brief reflection on:

 ## Your learning experience for the concept you focused on.

 - **Identify your own level at the beginning of this course and where you ended:**